Razer Kraken Tournament Edition Review

 I also used this headset to listen to music (I'm actually listening to music while writing this review) and watch movies and it performed just fine there as well.
 Whereas some gaming headsets like to go overboard on bass I found that the Kraken TE managed to find a nice balance between the lower tones and the higher tones, and with the ability to adjust bass on the fly you're pretty much set for any genre of music or movie.

-I won’t be comparing this headset to audiophile headphones meant for music (because for the price of one of those you can get several Kraken TEs and this website is focused on gaming) but I definitely didn’t mind using it to listen to my favorite tunes and watch my favorite shows.
+I won't be comparing this headset to audiophile headphones meant for music (because for the price of one of those you can get several Kraken TEs and this website is focused on gaming) but I definitely didn't mind using it to listen to my favorite tunes and watch my favorite shows, though it's pretty obvious Razer went for the 'wow' factor with this headset over opting for clear mids and highs like what you'd expect out of a more audiophile-focused set.

 "The Kraken TE's THX audio doesn't just make everything sound good.
 It also really helps with distinguishing where sounds are coming from.
 An incredible advantage in competitive gaming."